sainnhe/everforest/zsh/README.md

 # Syntax Highlighting

 The syntax highlighting is implemented by [zdharma/fast-syntax-highlighting](https://github.com/zdharma/fast-syntax-highlighting).
-By using `default` theme with any terminal color scheme of forest-night, you can get a forest-night syntax highlighting theme of zsh.
+By using `default` theme with any [terminal emulator color scheme](https://github.com/sainnhe/vim-color-forest-night#terminal-emulators) of forest-night, you can get a forest-night syntax highlighting theme of zsh.

 # Prompt